underdogg-forks/startlaravelcopy/readme.md

+So, this is the exact copy of startLaravel.
+Unfortunately it's in Laravel 5.0 and by now we're at Laravel 5.3 / 5.4 So I decided to fork it and upgrade it

+See other branch

 # SB Admin v2.0 rewritten in Laravel

 This project is a part of the famous Free Admin Bootstrap Theme SB Admin v2.0 to Laravel Theme.